 We conclude Kabbalat Shabbat with the penultimate verse of Lecha Dodi, as the last verse of Lecha Dodi formally brings in Shabbat.

-During this period of social distancing to defeat the COVID-19 pandemic, we are suspending our weekly Shabbat services and all other face-to-face activities.
+During this period of social distancing to defeat the COVID-19 pandemic, we are suspending most face-to-face activities.
 We hope this suspension will be brief, but in the meantime, it seems the best way to keep our members safe and reduce the spread of the virus to vulnerable people in our community and around us.

 Our priority now becomes caring for each other, avoiding the isolation and anxiety that we may feel, and supporting people in need.
 Further down this page are prayers for healing and safety.